TalAter/Progressive-UI-KITT/docs/API.md

 // Create a confirmation with a yes and no buttons that will log each function's context (i.e. this) to the console.
 // Context will be the ProgressiveKITT object by default:
 ProgressiveKITT.addConfirm('Ready?', {label: 'Yes', callback: function() {console.log('Yes!');}}, {label:'No', callback: function() {console.log('No!');}});
-// Same as the previous example but the callback functions will be run with the window as its context (ie this) ProgressiveKITT.addConfirm('Ready?', {label: 'Yes', callback: function() {console.log('Yes!');}, context: window}, {label:'No', callback: function() {console.log('No!');}, context: window});
+// Same as the previous example but the callback functions will be run with the window as its context (i.e. this) ProgressiveKITT.addConfirm('Ready?', {label: 'Yes', callback: function() {console.log('Yes!');}, context: window}, {label:'No', callback: function() {console.log('No!');}, context: window});
 ````

 ### Params:

 * *string* contents The contents of the message (text or HTML)
-* *string|Object* button1 The text to appear on the button (defaults to `OK`), or an object containing details about the button (e.g. {label: 'ok', callback: fn, context: this})
+* *string|Object* button1 The text to appear on the button (defaults to `OK`), or an object containing details about the button (e.g. {label: 'ok', callback: fn, context: window})
-* *string|Object* button2 The text to appear on the button (defaults to `Cancel`), or an object containing details about the button (e.g. {label: 'ok', callback: fn, context: this})
+* *string|Object* button2 The text to appear on the button (defaults to `Cancel`), or an object containing details about the button (e.g. {label: 'ok', callback: fn, context: window})
 * *Object* options Options for this message

 ## hide()